apurvwagh/DevOps-interview-questions-/Aws-senerio-set1.md

         IAM policies consist of statements that include the actions allowed or denied, the resources on which the actions can be performed, and any additional conditions.

+13) You have a private subnet in your VPC that contains a number of instances that should not have direct internet access.
+    However, you still need to be able to securely access these instances for administrative purposes.
+How would you set up a bastion host to facilitate this access?

+Ans: To securely access the instances in the private subnet, you can set up a bastion host (also known as a jump host or jump box).
+     The bastion host acts as a secure entry point to your private subnet.
+Here's how you can set up a bastion host:
+      1) Create a new EC2 instance in a public subnet, which will serve as the bastion host.
+Ensure that this instance has a public IP address or is associated with an Elastic IP address for persistent access.
+      2) Configure the security group for the bastion host to allow inbound SSH (or RDP for Windows) traffic from your IP address or a restricted range of trusted IP addresses.
+         This limits access to the bastion host to authorized administrators only.
+      3) Place the instances in the private subnet and configure their security groups to allow inbound SSH (or RDP) traffic from the bastion host security group.
+      SSH (or RDP) into the bastion host using your private key or password.
+From the bastion host, you can then SSH (or RDP) into the instances in the private subnet using their private IP addresses.